Some of the numbers presented in this website may not be the most recent available

 The country is part of the Mid-Atlantic Ridge marking the boundary between the Eurasian and North American Plates.
 At the ridge oceanic crust of the Atlantic is spreading to form new oceanic crust.
 This part of the ridge lies above a mantle plume which has created the land surface by accretion.

 In view of its volcanic geology the country has no indigenous oil or gas resources and will never achieve any onshore production.
-However, its deep offshore waters in the northeast, known as the Dreki area south of the Jan Mayen microcontinent, may hold sedimentary basins analogous to those in Norway.
-Nevertheless no oil and gas production has been forecast by Globalshift due to the high risk and remote location.
+However, its deep offshore waters in the northeast, south of the Jan Mayen microcontinent and known as the Dreki area, may hold sedimentary basins analogous to those in Norway.

 With its steep geothermal gradient and rugged terrain, Iceland is powered almost exclusively by renewable energy from geothermal plants and hydroelectricity.